 102—To Obey is Better Than Sacrifice (1 Samuel 15) Account of Saul disobeying Jehovah when complete destruction of the Amalekites was commanded; he is rejected by Jehovah.

-104—Send Me David, Your Son (1 Samuel 16) Account of David being brought to live at the palace so that his harp will soothe Saul’s troubled spirit.
+104—Send Me David, Your Son (1 Samuel 16) Account of David being brought to live at the palace so his harp will soothe Saul’s troubled spirit.

-105—David vs. Goliath (1 Samuel 17) Tells of David’s great faith in God and his slaying of the Philistine giant.
+105—David vs. Goliath (1 Samuel 17) Tells of David’s great faith in God and of his slaying of the Philistine giant.

 112—David Among the Philistines (1 Samuel 27-28) Account of David and his followers living among the Philistines to avoid Saul’s wrath.

-115—The End of King Saul (1 Samuel 31; 1 Chronicles 10) Tells of the deaths of Saul and his sons and the defeat of Israel’s army.
+115—The End of King Saul (1 Samuel 31; 1 Chronicles 10) Tells of the deaths of Saul and his sons and the crushing defeat of Israel’s army.

 Section VIII: David and Solomon: The House of Judah on the Throne